How to Paint RV Cabinets

 Cleaning up is the easy part.
 Pull any tape off and throw it away, clean up any accidental splatters of paint on unwanted surfaces, and reinstall the hardware and drawers/doors after everything is properly dried.

-If you chose to follow up with a clear coat of sealer you can, but we don’t find that it is necessary with the type of paint that we use.
+If you choose to follow up with a clear coat of sealer, you can, but we don’t find that it is necessary to add a top coat with the type of paint that we use.

 How to paint RV walls